Silo Internal Linking

 What is a Link Silo?

-A link silo is linking documents to cluster articles together to build relevancy.
+A silo link is linking documents to cluster articles together to build relevancy.

 The more stacking of silo you can do within a topic the more expert the search engines give you in that particular field.